 9. PRICING; BILLING; CHANGES TO SERVICE PLANS AND PAYMENT.

 1. Prices and Fees.
-You agree to pay the fees applicable to your Service or Bundled Service, either on a monthly or prepaid basis, as applicable, and to pay: (a) applicable taxes, (b) surcharges, (c) recovery fees, (d) telephone charges, (e) activation fees, (f) installation fees, (g) set-up fees, (h) equipment charges, (i) ETFs, and (j) other recurring and nonrecurring charges associated with the Service plan you have selected.
+You agree to pay the fees applicable to your Service or Bundled Service, or Additional Services, either on a monthly or prepaid basis, as applicable, and to pay: (a) applicable taxes, (b) surcharges, (c) recovery fees, (d) telephone charges, (e) activation fees, (f) installation fees, (g) set-up fees, (h) equipment charges, (i) ETFs, and (j) other recurring and nonrecurring charges associated with the Service plan you have selected.
 The taxes, fees and other charges detailed in (a)-(d) above may vary on a monthly basis.
+The equipment charges in (h) above include charges for equipment upgrades that may be required to provide your Service(s).
 Surcharges and recovery fees are not taxes and are not required by law, but are set by Verizon and may change.
 You also agree to pay any additional charges or fees applied to your account, including interest and charges due to insufficient credit or insufficient funds.